simoneperrotta001/DAGonCAPIO/examples/dataflow/slurm/README.md

 ### Demo 1 - Local SLURM

 The file ```dataflow-demo-slurm.py``` runs a workflow composed of four tasks using SLURM as job scheduling system.
+For each task specify the SLURM partition where execute the tasks.

 #### Steps